 This is software to help you manage your reseller channel.
 Following are some of the companies that I am aware of (see the Forrester report at the bottom for a much more detailed analysis):

 Channeltivity.
-I’ve talked with their team for years since 2007.
+I’ve talked with their team since 2007.
 Channeltivity has a complete system to manage partner content, MDF/Co-op, leads, reseller locator, and deal registration.
-It is one of the more affordable PRM systems–good for the new startup channel.
-It uses a portal-based approach and has been used by several Chanimal clients.
-I’ve used a sandbox it for several years and had it configured according to how I prefer for the partners.
+It has been one of the more affordable PRM systems–good for the new startup channel.
+It uses a portal-based approach (which I like) and has been used by several Chanimal clients.
+I’ve used a sandbox it for several years and had it configured according to how I preferred it for the partners.

 It was very easy to set up and I could do everything I needed for a new program–with plenty of room for growth.
 The pricing used to be about $6k per year–but they have since increased it considerably (it may be out of range for many new start-ups).

 GetPartnered.
 I haven’t seen it and it appears new (as of 2016).
 A SaaS app that does deal reg, lead distribution, pricing and quotes, on-boarding and collaboration.
 It has a core version and an advanced that integrates with Salesforce, Slack, plus has e-signature, etc. I don’t see it come up in the reviews very often.

 Impartner PRM.
 I had a call with their team and saw much of their application.
 It is “partner portal centric” which I like.
 I did notice a price of $2,000 per month (for up to 100 partners), plus more for additional modules, so it is not for the typical startup channel.
 I saw the main modules–well integrated, a central content management system.
 I like the modular approach.
 Has a 30 day start-up time.
 I want to see another more in-depth demo but what I saw was VERY impressive.